 Because a noisy or distracting interview location has the potential to destroy an entire production, it is important to consider surroundings when choosing where to conduct an interview.

-The 1st Combat Camera Squadron shot this group of interviews in which four Airmen discuss their roles within the Department of Defense Human Space Flight Support Operations Task Force 45.
-Watch this video, paying attention to background noise and distractions as well as how each interview is framed and lit.
+The 1st Combat Camera Squadron shot this group of interviews in which four Airmen discussed their roles within the Department of Defense Human Space Flight Support Operations Task Force 45.
+As you watch the video, pay attention to background noise, distractions and how each interview is framed and lit.

 Successes

-• The videographer uses depth of field to blur out the less appealing background and keep the focus on the interview.
+- The videographer used depth of field to blur out the less appealing background and kept the focus on the interview.

-• The first and second interviews display good composition, where the subject is loosely composed.
+- The first and second interviews displayed good composition, where the subject was loosely composed.

-• All subjects are looking slightly off to the side of the camera; this keeps the subject from staring and looking confused or startled.
+- All subjects looked slightly off to the side of the camera; this kept the subject from staring and looking confused or startled.

 Opportunities for Improvement

-• Background noise during the second interview competes with the interviewee and distracts the viewer from what is being said, making this interview almost unusable.
-The first and third interviews have minimal background noise that is distracting at times.
-The fourth interview, in contrast, has almost none.
+- Background noise during the second interview competed with the interviewee and distracted the viewer from what was being said, making this interview almost unusable.
+The first and third interviews had minimal distracting background noise.
+The fourth interview, in contrast, had almost none.

-• The third and fourth interviews are composed too tightly, making the subject seem cramped into the frame.
+- The third and fourth interviews were composed too tightly, making the subject seem cramped into the frame.

-• More fill light is needed on the subject's face for the first interview; lots of shadows create a distraction.
+- More fill light was needed on the subject's face for the first interview; lots of shadows created a distraction.

-• The second, third and fourth interviews miss the opportunity to frame the shot using the unit logo in the background to create a more balanced composition, similar to the first interview.
+- The second, third and fourth interviews missed the opportunity to frame the shot using the unit logo in the background to create a more balanced composition, similar to the first interview.

 Lessons Learned

 Choose a location with as few distractions as possible.
 Properly light the subject to minimize distracting shadows and loosely compose the shot to allow for lower thirds during editing.
-When contemplating which location to use, focus on noise, background and the ability to properly frame and light the subject.
+When contemplating which location to use, focus on noise, background and framing and lighting.

 Noise